mnshankar/log-to-database/README.md

 ---------------------
 Run the logger.SQL script to create a table with the required columns.
 The 'extra' columns in this module are "url" and "ipaddress"..
 Of course you can add columns depending on your requirement - Note that these fields are injected in the onBootstrap event in Module.php.

 Drop DBLog into your module or vendor folder, add database adapter information to config/autoload/global.php.
+Add 'DBLog' module to 'application.config.php'.
 Logging to the database is as easy as:

 $logger = $this->getServiceLocator()->get('logger');

 $logger->Info('Log this please!');

 A test controller/action has been included (/DBLog)